 Red X iconGreen tick iconYellow tick icon

-New Zealand has a high incidence youth concussion (mild traumatic brain injury), which occur as a result of incidents in sport, physical activity or everyday life events.
+Aotearoa New Zealand has a high incidence youth concussion (mild traumatic brain injury), which occur as a result of incidents in sport, physical activity or everyday life events.
 Concussions can lead to headaches, tiredness and difficulty concentrating which can interfere with students' ability to fully participate in learning and sporting related activities at school.
 The process to recover from a concussion involves mental rest and a gradual return to learning, which can be at odds with continuing academic demands of secondary schooling, potentially influencing student stress and recovery.

-The research follows a four-stage process
+The research followed a four-stage process

 In 2022, FRANCS was implemented and evaluated in three schools in Dunedin and two in Hawkes Bay (Phase 1b).
 The schools adapted the framework based on their local resources and structures.
+An assistant research fellow (ARF) provided support with implementation throughout the whole year.

 Research Funding